Click on the links below to visit providers' websites, to send an email or chat and to find User's Guides and Printer Drivers.

 It's important to note that the actual software (BCSS) has little to do with how long a processor takes to sift through thousands of records.
 To prove the point, make a backup of the current database and use the data-store option under Utilities in BCSS to load the sample database (containing only a few records).
 Perform some of the functions that are taking too much time with the working database and observe that those same functions are very fast using the sample database.

-An IT person or out tech department can delete old inventory records but old sales, invoice, consignor and disbursement records must remain so as to keep current calculations correct.
+An IT person or our tech department can delete old inventory records but old sales, invoice, consignor and disbursement records must remain so as to keep current calculations correct.
 Removing old inventory records will show some improvement but nothing's going to resolve the issue of poor performance as much as a new computer with a fast processor designed to handle today's bigger demands.

-"At some point, an older processor will reach its maximum capability, and when that starts to happen, the computer - not the software - will begin "locking up", "freezing" and otherwise take eons to process the simplest of requests."
+"At some point, an older processor will reach its maximum capability, and when that starts to happen, the computer - not the software - will begin 'locking up', 'freezing' and otherwise take eons to process the simplest of requests."

 Windows also has never been efficient at recovering from sleep or hibernation, especially on laptops and doubly so on laptops running on battery.
 Look for power-saver settings in the Control Panel and set monitor and disk to 'never' sleep.